rushidarge/Boundary-Patch-Refinement-Paper-Implementation-/README.md

 # Boundary-Patch-Refinement-Paper-Implementation-
 Boundary Patch Refinement (Paper Implementation)

 This repository provides a Python implementation of the Boundary Patch Refinement (BPR) algorithm for image segmentation, as described in the research paper: [https://arxiv.org/abs/2104.05239].
-BPR refines blurry object boundaries in instance segmentation masks, leading to improved accuracy and performance.
+BPR refines blurry object boundaries in instance segmentation masks, improving accuracy and performance.

 Features
 Implements the BPR algorithm for boundary refinement.